MSMercado/AthloX/README.md

 ## Author

-Built by Julie — solo founder, product designer, and developer.
+Built by M Steven Mercado — solo founder, product designer, and developer.

 > "Train Like an Athlete.
 Not Like Everyone Else."